Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Proposed Algorithm

 \subsection{Overall Framework}

-The framework of our 3D Mesh steganography is illustrated in Fig. \ref{A1}.
-Given a mesh model, we first convert its vertex coordinates to integers and obtain bitplanes to construct the embedding domain (see Section 3.3).
-Secondly, to calculate the optimal vertex-changing distribution, we construct a payload limited sender (PLS) problem tailored for 3D mesh steganography (see Section 3.2) and construct FPD (see Section 3.4 for details).
-However, the calculation of FPD is exceptionally time-consuming, so we propose an improved FPD (IFPD) (see Section 3.5).
-By virtue of the optimal distribution, we adopt the $Q$-layered STC to embed practical messages into cover bitplanes (see Section 3.6).
-After obtaining the stego bitplanes, we adopt a decimal transformation and generate the stego mesh.
-Note that meshes used in this work are all composed of triangular faces unless otherwise stated.
+Our 3D mesh steganography follows the principle of minimal embedding impact \cite{fridrich2007practical} and builds upon the adaptive framework proposed in \cite{Gibbs}.
+The message embedding pipeline is shown in Fig. \ref{A1}.
+Specifically, given a mesh, we first perform the D2I conversion on the vertex coordinates for the embedding domain construction (see Section 3.3).
+Second, we design the FPD with features selected from the state-of-the-art 3D steganalytic feature set NVT+ \cite{NVT2021}.
+The specific form of the FPD and its advanced version are described in Section 3.4 and Section 3.5, respectively.
+To obtain the optimal vertex-changing distribution, we formulate a payload limited sender (PLS) problem tailored for 3D mesh steganography (see Section 3.2) with the FPD.
+By using the optimal distribution obtained, we employ the $Q$-layered STC to embed the message bits into the cover bitplanes (see Section 3.6), producing the stego bitplanes.
+Subsequently, the stego bitplanes undergo a Integer-to-Decimal (I2D) conversion and are combined with the topological information of the cover mesh to produce the stego mesh.
+The meshes used in this work are all composed of triangular faces unless otherwise stated.